yeze322/botframework-sdk/docs/BF Labeling Guide.md

 These labels are used to map issues to a feature or functional area in the product.
 This category informs several reports, the labels in this category should only be created by feature and product owners and documented in the table below.

-All the issues labeled as `approved` should have at least one of these labels before they can be worked on.
+All the issues assigned to a milestone should have at least one of these labels before they can be worked on.

 ### Area labels <!-- omit in toc -->